-SH(1,2)QE4M split system heat pumps are shipped charged with R410A refrigerant and ready for installation.
+This split system heat pump is shipped charged with R410A refrigerant and ready for installation.
 If repairs make it necessary for evacuation and charging, it should only be attempted by qualified trained personnel thoroughly familiar with this equipment.
 Under no circumstances should the owner attempt to install and/or service this equipment.
 Failure to comply with this warning could result in property damage, personal injury, or death.

-- After refrigerant line connections are completed, it is required that you leak check and evacuate the indoor section and all line connections (using proper methods) before finalizing the full system refrigerant charge. - To achieve rated capacity and efficiency, the compressor must be exposed to refrigerant for at least 24 hours prior to running and then the compressor must be run for a minimum of 12 hours.
+After refrigerant line connections are completed, it is required that you leak check and evacuate the indoor section and all line connections (using proper methods) before finalizing the full system refrigerant charge.

-- Refer to the unit's Quick Reference Data sheet to determine if additional refrigerant will need to be weighed-in to attain the base refrigerant amount for the system match that is being installed.
-Please note that the charge additons provided in the QRD are estimates based on test data and should only be used as a starting point.
-Complete the steps in the charging procdure to obtain the final system charge. - Use of SH(1,2)QE4M outdoor units with non-AHRI listed indoor coils are not recommended and deviations from rated airflows or non-listed combinations may require modification to the expansion device and refrigerant charging procedures for proper and efficient system operation. - The refrigerant charge can be checked and adjusted through the service ports provided external to the outdoor unit.
+- To achieve rated capacity and efficiency, the compressor must be exposed to refrigerant for at least 24 hours prior to running and then the compressor must be run for a minimum of 12 hours. - Refer to the Quick Reference Data sheet for additional charging information.
+Outdoor units with non-AHRI listed indoor coils are not recommended and deviations from rated airflows or non-listed combinations may require modification to the expansion device and refrigerant charging procedures for proper and efficient system operation. - The refrigerant charge can be checked and adjusted through the service ports provided external to the outdoor unit.
 Use only gage line sets which have a "Schrader" depression device present to actuate the valve.
 A common suction port for heating mode charging is included and located on the compressor access panel above the outdoor unit service valves. - A high-pressure switch is factory-installed and located in the compressor discharge line internal to the outdoor unit.
 The switch is designed to de-energize the system when very high pressures occur during abnormal conditions.
 Under normal conditions, the switch is closed.
 If the discharge pressure rises above 575 psig, then the switch will open and de-energize the outdoor unit.
 The switch will close again once the liquid pressure decreases to 460 psig.
 Please note that the switch interrupts the thermostat inputs to the unit.
 When the switch opens and then closes, there will be a 5 minute short cycling delay before the outdoor unit will energize. - A low-pressure switch is factory installed (certain models) and located internally on the suction line of the outdoor unit.
 The switch is designed to protect the compressor from a loss of charge by interrupting the thermostat inputs to the unit.
 If the suction pressure falls below 20 psig, the switch will open and de-energize the outdoor unit.
 The switch will close again when the suction pressure increases above 35 psig.
 When the switch opens and then closes, there is a 3 minute short cycling delay before the outdoor unit will energize.
 Under normal conditions the switch is closed.